makrai/notes/keenan87-sem-case-theory.md

     if an interpretation f interprets NP i and NP i ' by case extensions of initial functions
     then these case extensions are identical (i.e. both nom or both acc)
-* E.G. given that (14a) is derived from (John, David, Kiss) in the same way that (14b) is derived from (David, John, Kiss), CS tells us that there is no interpretation f of English which interprets these Ss with the case extensions indicated.
+* E.g. given that (14a) is derived from (John, David, Kiss) in the same way that (14b) is derived from (David, John, Kiss), CS tells us that there is no interpretation f of English which interprets these Ss with the case extensions indicated
 `*`(14) a.
 John kissed David
             nom acc
         b.
 David kissed John
             acc nom
-* CS applys to all nuclear Ss/NPs, not just basic ones, whence the NP variables
+* CS applys to all nuclear Ss/NPs
-  * or even deictic ones, see section 4.3)
+  * even deictic ones, see section 4.3
   * The if clause in CS is needed since some non-basic NPs are interpreted by functions which are not case extensions of any initial function
-  * CS may be further refined by requiring that the corresponding NPs match in syntactic and semantic subclass.
+  * CS may be further refined by requiring that the corresponding NPs match in syntactic and semantic subclass
 * Japanese CC belowl
 * having adopted the axioms, we may use them in stating CCs
-  * For example, the ECC can be given by: "In a batS containing a VP of the form [V NP] interpret that NP accusatively".
-That the other NP, however presented, is interpreted nominatively follows from this statement plus CE (16) Japanese Case Constraint (JCC) 2
+  * For example, the ECC can be given by:
+    "In a batS containing a VP of the form [V NP] interpret that NP accusatively"
+    * That the other NP, however presented, is interpreted nominatively follows from this statement plus CE
+(16) Japanese Case Constraint (JCC) 2
   In a batS,
   * if there is an independent NP suffixed -o, interpret it accusatively
   * otherwise interpret some -ga suffixed NP accusatively
   * simplifications
-    * in certain cases -mo is used instead of -ga.
-Second,
+    * in certain cases -mo is used instead of -ga
     * normally in main clauses one of the NPs will be topicalized, i.e. fronted with its -ga or -o replaced by -wa
-    * the result of topicalizing either NP in double -ga Ss preserves the argument ambiguity.
+    * the result of topicalizing either NP in double -ga Ss preserves the argument ambiguity
-    The two Ss only differ with regard to which NP is "topic".
+      The two Ss only differ with regard to which NP is "topic"
-  * entails, correctly, that (17a) is not argument ambiguous and that (17b) is.
+  * entails, correctly, that (17a) is not argument ambiguous and that (17b) is (17) a.
-(17) a.
 Tarroo-ga Hanako-o nagutta
           Taroo Hanako hit
           "Taroo hit Hanako" *"Hanako hit Taroo"
   b.
 Taroo-ga Hanako-ga suki da
       Taroo Hanako likes
       "Taroo likes Hanako" or "Hanako likes Taroo"
-* The JCC differs in several respects from the ECC.
-First it does
+* The JCC differs in several respects from the ECC
-  * not refer to linear order or VP constituency 3 but rather to the system of NP morphological markings.
-Second, in distinction to the
+  1. not refer to linear order or VP constituency but rather to the system of NP morphological markings
-  * permits argument ambiguities in the class of batSs it quantifies over.
-The
+  3. permits argument ambiguities in the class of batSs it quantifies over
   * consequences in terms of translation equivalences
     * not derivable from the CC for any given L
-    * a structurally identified NP in one L is interpreted by the same case extension as that of some differently identified NP in the other L. And
+    * a structurally identified NP in one L is interpreted by the same case extension as that of some differently identified NP in the other L
     * in a situation in which
       the Japanese expressions in (17a) have the same denotations as their English glosses and in which
-      the equivalently denoting NPs are interpreted in the same case extensions, it follows that the Japanese S and the English have the same truth value.
+      the equivalently denoting NPs are interpreted in the same case extensions, it follows that the Japanese S and the English have the same truth value
-      That is, the one is judged a translation of the other.
+      * That is, the one is judged a translation of the other
-    * it is to a significant extent these translation equivalences on which we rely in determing which NP is "subject" and which "object" in a language we are studying.
+    * it is to a significant extent these translation equivalences on which we rely in determing which NP is "subject" and which "object" in a language we are studying
 * on the basis of English/Japanese alone it is quite arbitrary that we assigned NP_i nominative case and NP 2 accusative.
 The opposite is just as good
-  * But once the CC for one of these Ls is given that for the other ceases to be arbitrary in this respect.
-Had we
+  * But once the CC for one of these Ls is given that for the other ceases to be arbitrary in this respect
 * the use of morphological markings on NPs to code semantic case interpretation
-  * in Ls as diverse as Latin, Warlpiri (Australia), and Tagalog (Philippines).
+  * in Ls as diverse as Latin, Warlpiri (Australia), and Tagalog (Philippines)
   * batSs in Warlpiri present all six relative orders of the two NPs and P 2 with about equal freedom
 (18)  Ngarrka-ngku karli-0 jarntu-run